Table of Contents

 This method lets you convert Prometheus metrics into a format that works with other tools, like Graphite, for easier integration.
 This keeps your metrics consistent and accessible, making it simpler to analyze trends and manage alerts across your monitoring setup.
 See the official GitHub documentation for more information on the Telegraf inputs.exec plugin

-This article assumes that you're already collecting JSON objects from your application, infrastructure, or a 3rd party API.
-If you're just getting started and want to see a quick example of how to produce JSON metrics and convert them to a new format, you can follow these simple steps:
+This article assumes that you're already collecting JSON data from your application, infrastructure, or a 3rd party API.
+If you're just getting started and want to see a quick example of how to produce JSON metrics and convert them to another format, you can follow these simple steps:

 - Create a new file named generate-json.sh and add the following: